MCP Email Verification for AI Agents

 By , founder of InboxPolicy · Updated July 4, 2026

 InboxPolicy ships an MCP server exposing decide_send, verify_email, batch, and usage as agent tools.
-An agent asks should I email this address and gets back one of five actions (send, send_with_caution, review, retry_later, avoid), a confidence score, SMTP evidence, and the cost, in a single tool call, no dashboard required.
+An agent asks should I email this address and gets back one of five actions (send, send_with_caution, review, retry_later, avoid), a confidence score, normalized signals, and the cost, in a single tool call, no dashboard required; hosted MCP calls require an API key.

 What tools does the InboxPolicy MCP server expose?